erenseymen/process-manager/docs/ai-context.md

 - Proper formatting of memory values and CPU percentages in exports

 #### Search/Filter
-- Regex support in search entry (automatic detection, falls back to simple search on invalid regex)
+- Simple text search in search entry
 - Search applies to process name, PID, and username

 ### Phase 3 Features (2025-01-XX)